 The 6 Principles of Persuasion

 Just a few weeks ago, I saw Cialdini’s name mentioned in the New York Times, under the rather impressive heading “Academic Dream Team Helped Obama’s Effort.”
-Then, the following week, several people mentioned to me that they’d heard Bob on NPR’s Morning Edition, offering his expert opinion on the psychological principles behind the exchange of Christmas cards.
+The following week, several people mentioned to me that they’d heard Bob on NPR’s Morning Edition, offering his expert opinion on the psychological principles behind the exchange of Christmas cards.

 So, here’s the mystery: How in the world did it happen that this guy became the “Guru of Social Influence?” (and not incidentally, enhance the reputation of ASU's psych department along the way)

 Cialdini’s working class background may have helped.
 A typical academic social psychologist in those days studied social influence in the laboratory, doing rigorous experiments on college sophomores.
-If you’ve ever taken a psychology class, you’ve heard about some of those experiments, like Solomon Asch’s study in which a hapless subject hears 7 other guys say that the shorter of two lines is really the longer, or Stanley Milgram’s study in which an even more hapless subject is led to believe he’s delivering electric shocks to a screaming fellow in the next room who is complaining about his heart condition.
+If you’ve ever taken a psychology class, you’ve heard about some of those experiments, like Solomon Asch’s study in which a hapless subject hears seven other guys say that the shorter of two lines is really the longer, or Stanley Milgram’s study in which an even more hapless subject is led to believe he’s delivering electric shocks to a screaming fellow in the next room who is complaining about his heart condition.
 Cialdini learned how to conduct these kinds of experiments, how to set up rigorous control groups and remove any extraneous factors other than the variable of interest.
 But one day while he was on a temporary appointment at Ohio State analyzing data from one of his own experiments, he heard the roar of the OSU football fans outside, and had a conversion experience.
 Out there in the real world, he realized, there was some very real social influence going on.

 Cialdini did not forsake the laboratory, but he had the idea that he could better understand social influence if he went back and forth between the uncontrolled real world, where causal factors were messy but effects were big, and the controlled laboratory, where the effects were subtle, but causality was easier to isolate.